-A course designed to give students the opportunity to enhance knowledge in specific areas in consultation with the professor.
+A course designed to give students the opportunity to enhance knowledge in specific areas in consultation with the teacher.
 The course focuses on extensive reading.
 One semester hour of course credit requires 45 or 60 hours of individual work by the student: 45 hours for those in professional programs, and 60 hours for those in academic programs.
-A S/U grade is given.
-A contract is prepared between the student and a professor who will supervise the student's work.
+A contract is prepared between the student and a teacher who will supervise the student's work.